-Ha Long and Cat Ba – Quang Ninh – First filming location of Kong
+Ha Long and Cat Ba Island in Quang Ninh – First filming location of Kong: Skull Island

 Known as one of the most visited attractions of Northern Vietnam with dazzling natural picturesque landscapes, Quang Ninh made some of the most remarkable scenes in Kong: Skull Island.
 The two main filming locations of Kong are Ha Long Bay and Cat Ba Island.

-How to get there Ha Long Bay and Cat Ba Island
+How to get to Ha Long Bay and Cat Ba Island

 Tam Coc – Bich Dong is another popular attraction thanks to its beautiful hidden cave systems and ancient pagodas lying on top of the hills.
 Tam Coc – Bich Dong is not far away from Thung Nang (Sunlight Valley) – a pristine and untouched flooded area covered with mountain karsts, transparent river flows, and endless rice paddies.